12 Organizational Chart Examples & Templates

 • Clear organizational charts empower new hires to understand the company’s structure.
 When onboarding with a new company, many new hires are learning the ins and outs of their organization.
 Becoming familiar with the organizational chart empowers new hires to know the company’s structure from top to bottom, while seeing how their role fits into the organizational puzzle.

 • Visual organizational charts help employees gauge how any changes may impact their role.
 Over time, organizations promote, hire, move, and fire employees.
-By having an organizational chart and updating it to reflect any changes, existing employees can understand how their role may or may not be impacted over time.
+By having an organizational chart and updating it to reflect any changes, existing employees can understand how their roles may or may not be impacted over time.

 • Organizational charts echo and communicate the overall brand.
 In addition to showing the company’s hierarchy and reporting relationships, having an organizational chart leaves room to visualize a company’s mission and values.